TFlower ransomware removal instructions

-TFlower is a type of software that is categorized as ransomware, TFlower was discovered by GrujaRS.
+Discovered by GrujaRS, TFlower is software categorized as ransomware.
 Unlike most ransomware-type programs, it does not change extensions of encrypted files.
-It creates a ransom note (a text file) named "!_Notice_!.txt" that contains instructions on how to buy a decryption tool.
-Typically, programs like TFlower encrypt (lock) files that cannot be used unless they are decrypted with a decryption tool that cyber criminals force victims to buy from them.
+It does, however, create a ransom message (within a text file named "!_Notice_!.txt") that contains instructions about how to purchase a decryption tool.
+Typically, programs such as TFlower encrypt (lock) files, which then cannot be accessed unless they are decoded with a decryption tool (that cyber criminals encourage victims to purchase).

-As stated in the ransom note ("!_Notice_!.txt"), files can be decrypted with the key that was used to encrypt them.
-To get a decryption tool victims must to pay TFlower's developers a ransom of 15 BTC (Bitcoin).
-In order to make a transaction, victims must use the BTC wallet address that is provided in the ransom note.
-It also contains a Tor website address that can be used for a free decryption of one file and an email address (firstname.lastname@example.org)that can be used to contact cyber criminals who designed TFlower ransomware.
-15 Bitcoin is a large sum of money, besides, even if it is paid, there is a high possibility that people who created TFlower will not send a tool that supposed to decrypt the files.
-Simply said, cyber criminals cannot be trusted, people who trust them often get scammed.
-The problem is that ransomware developers usually are the only ones who have the right decryption tools and keys.
-In other words, most ransomware-type programs perform encryptions that are impossible to decrypt without interference of cyber criminals.
-As a rule, the only and free way to get the files back is to restore them from a backup.
-However, it is possible only when such backup exists (was created before having a computer infected with ransomware).
+The ransom message ("!_Notice_!.txt") states that files can only be decrypted with the key that was used to encrypt them.
+To obtain a decryption tool, victims are encouraged to pay TFlower developers a ransom of 15 BTC (Bitcoin).
+To make this transaction, they must use the BTC wallet address provided in the ransom message.
+The message also contains a Tor website address that can be used for free decryption of one file, and an email address (email@example.com) that can be used to contact the cyber criminals who designed TFlower ransomware.
+15 Bitcoins is a large sum of money, however, even if this is paid, there is a high probability that developers will not send tools to decrypt the files.
+Cyber criminals cannot be trusted, and people who do trust them are often scammed.
+Generally, only ransomware developers have the correct decryption tools/keys.
+Most ransomware-type programs perform encryptions that are impossible to decrypt without the involvement of cyber criminals.
+The only free way to retrieve files is to restore them from a backup, however, this is possible only when a backup exists (created prior to infection with ransomware).

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Other ransomware examples are Format, Access and Ndarod.
-Most programs of this type behave very similarly: they encrypt data and create ransom notes that contain instructions on how to decrypt files (purchase tools required for a decryption).
-Most common differences are the size of a ransom (price of a decryption tool or/and key) and cryptographic algorithm (symmetric or asymmetric) that is used to encrypt data.
-Typically, files cannot be decrypted without the right tools and there is no way to get them without paying money for them.
-Sometimes performed encryptions can be 'cracked', but only when ransomware has bugs, flaws or other vulnerabilities.
-To prevent data and financial loss caused by programs of this type we recommend to always have a backup and keep it on a remote server (or unplugged storage device).
+Other ransomware examples are Format, Access, and Ndarod.
+Most of these programs have similar behavior: they encrypt data and create ransom messages that contain instructions about how to decrypt files (purchase tools required for decryption).
+Common differences are size of ransom (cost of a decryption tool/key) and cryptographic algorithm (symmetric or asymmetric) used to encrypt data.
+Typically, files cannot be decrypted without the correct tools and paying for them.
+In rare cases, encryptions can be 'cracked', but only when ransomware has bugs/flaws or other vulnerabilities.
+To prevent data and financial loss caused by these programs, maintain backups and keep them stored on a remote server or unplugged storage device.

 How did ransomware infect my computer?